inkarkat/vim-MarkMarkup/README.md

 - number:   the number of the mark, starting with 1
 - name:     the name given to the mark via :MarkName, or empty
-- pattern:  the regular expression that defines the mark It should return a List of {prefix}, {suffix}.
+- pattern:  the regular expression that defines the mark It should return a List of [{prefix}, {suffix}].
  <!-- -->

     let g:MarkMarkup_Formats = {'html': function('MarkToHtml')}

 The global configuration can be overwritten by a buffer-local one.

-The available markup lookups are configured as a Dictionary of {format-name}
-keys mapping to a Funcref (like above).
+The available markup lookups are configured as a Dictionary of {format} keys mapping to a Funcref (like above).
 Here, it should return a String or a List.
 All lookups are then concatenated; Strings as-is (without separator), each List element as a separate line.

     let g:MarkMarkup_Lookups = {'html': function('MarkToHtmlLookup')}